ati-ozgur/Karkas/README.md

 ## License

-project-x is released under the MIT License.
+Karkas is released under the MIT License.
 See the bundled LICENSE file for details.